camuher/Script-List/README.md

 * **Export S-Parameters for All Variations** - IronPython script with GUI to export S-parameter data, in case you forgot to automatically export S-parameters in Design Settings.
 Repo: https://github.com/ansys-internal/HFSSExportSParametersForVariations
 * **Export Far Field Data for All Variations** - Iron Python script with GUI that looks for all available variations for a solved frequency sweep and exports the ffd files as specified by a selected far field setup.
 Repo: https://github.com/ansys-internal/HFSSExportFarFieldDataForVariations
 * **Export Near Field Data for Individual Sources** - IronPython script with GUI that iterates over all the excitations in a design and exports the NF data corresponding to each source.
 Repo: https://github.com/ansys-internal/HFSSExportNearFieldFromIndividualSources
-* **Phase Shift Correction for FFD**.
+* **Phase Shift Correction for FFD** - Corrects the SBR+ Element Pattern export so the folder now contains offsets and offset-referenced field patterns.
+Consistent with stand-alone array exports and the eep_array workflow in STK.
 Repo: https://github.com/ansys-internal/HFSSHybridArrayExportPhaseShift
 * **HFSS Export of STK RCS** - IronPython script with GUI that exports FullComplexScatterMatrix .rcs format from HFSS for use in STK.
 Repo: https://github.com/ansys-internal/HFSSExportSTKRCS

+#"I Can't Acess the Links!?"
 Ansys/Synopsys employees, reach out to admins or me to enable access (you'll likely get a 404 unless policies change since this writting)

 If you are not a Synopsys/Ansys employee, reach out to your representative.